Norwich City going 'to the next level', says Iwan Roberts

 "I don't think bottom half will be spoken about.
 They won't get carried away but with the firepower that's come in they should finish higher than 11th and I think Chris will be saying that quietly in the dressing room."

-Former Bolton striker Johan Elmander became Hughton's third forward signing of the transfer window when he joined on a season-long loan from Galatasaray this week.
+Former Bolton striker Johan Elmander became Hughton's third forward signing of the transfer window when

 "There was a lack of creativity last year.
 They're not the types of strikers who can create goals for themselves, they need crosses and service, like all strikers," he said.